Get What Singapore Is Doing for ESG: Key Developments and the Path Ahead

 While much attention is often given to environmental goals, Singapore is equally committed to addressing ESG social issues, particularly in the workplace.
 The recent Workplace Fairness Legislation (WFL), introduced in 2024, marks a significant step toward eradicating workplace discrimination.

-The WFL explicitly prohibits biases in hiring, promotions, and remuneration based on characteristics such as age, gender, marital status, and disability.
+The WFL explicitly prohibits hiring, promotions, and remuneration biases based on age, gender, marital status, and disability.
 By emphasising merit-based decisions, the legislation promotes inclusivity and fairness across industries.

-To support vulnerable groups such as older workers and individuals with caregiving responsibilities, the WFL encourages employers to adopt flexible policies and reasonable accommodations.
-These measures not only create equitable workplaces but also strengthen Singapore’s position as a global leader in social sustainability.
+The WFL encourages employers to adopt flexible policies and reasonable accommodations to support vulnerable groups such as older workers and individuals with caregiving responsibilities.
+These measures create equitable workplaces and strengthen Singapore’s position as a global leader in social sustainability.

 What Are ESG Developments in Singapore?

 So, what are ESG developments, and how do they reflect Singapore’s approach?
-Simply put, ESG developments refer to the innovations, strategies, and frameworks that drive sustainability.
+ESG developments refer to the innovations, strategies, and frameworks that drive sustainability.
 In Singapore, these include:

 - Pioneering policies like carbon taxation and mandatory ESG reporting.

-- Transformative projects under the Singapore Green Plan 2030, such as green buildings and renewable energy systems.
+- Transformative projects under the Singapore Green Plan 2030 include green buildings and renewable energy systems.

 - Social equity initiatives, including the WFL, that prioritise inclusivity and fairness.

-Together, these developments highlight how Singapore is redefining what it means to create a sustainable, equitable society.
+Together, these developments highlight how Singapore redefines what it means to create a sustainable, equitable society.

 Singapore’s Path Forward in ESG